BACK TO DIRECTIVES

 Why This Fails for Most People

-Outcome fixation destabilizes execution.
+Outcome fixation breeds volatility.

 The Gyōji Directive